talkohavy/guides/docs/programming/git/lazy-git.md

 - <kbd>:</kbd>: Opens a command prompt that allows for quickly executing shell commands without having to quit lazygit or switch to a different terminal

+### Help Menu

+- <kbd>?</kbd>: Opens a menu with all available keybindings and actions.
+The menu is context-specific, and changes based on the current active panel.

 ---

 ## 2. Files Panel